nfms4redd/portal/doc/install/geoserver.rst

 Deploy and configure GeoServer
 ================================

+To install GeoServer you need the geoserver.war file that can be downloaded from http://geoserver.org/display/GEOS/Stable choosing *Web Archive* as Download format.

 Simply copy the application file ``geoserver.war`` to the tomcat webapps directory.
 For example::

   sudo cp geoserver.war /var/tomcat/webapps/geoserver.war